Check Out My Lovely Final Entries for Here’s Jack Blogathon 2017 …

 Charlene’s (Mostly) Classic Movie Reviews told us more of the mother daughter bond in Terms of Endearment (1983).

-Michaela from Love Letters to Hollywood told us so much more on Jacks’s Little Shop of Horrors (1960) film.
+Michaela from Love Letters to Hollywood told us so much more about Jack in Little Shop of Horrors (1960).

 Katrina from Daily Life Lessons Blog added her review on Goin’ South (1988) a much treasured Jack Nicholson movie.

 It Came from the Man Cave then gives us his unique take on the Horror movie The Terror (1963) movie.
-And Critica Retro shared her experience of this film too in her The Terror (1963) review.
+And Critica Retro shared her experience of this film too.

 And the blogathon was wrapped up with a review of A Few Good Men (1992) from Drew’s Movie Reviews.